Notice of Privacy Practices

 You have a right to receive a paper copy of this notice, even if you have received a copy of this notice electronically.
 To request a paper copy, contact the Privacy Officer at the address listed above.

-You may file a complaint with us if you feel that your privacy rights have been violated.
-You will not receive a negative reaction from us because you filed a complaint.
-Contact us at 866-554-2673 or submit your complaint in writing:
+You may file a complaint with us if you feel that your privacy rights have been violated by contacting the Privacy Officer using the contact information above.
+We will not retaliate against you for filing a complaint.

-You may also file a complaint with the US Department of Health and Human Services at www.hhs.gov/ocr/privacy/hipaa/complaints/index.html.
-Magellan Rx Pharmacy is accredited by the Accreditation Commission for Health Care (ACHC).
-You may also file a complaint with ACHC at 855-937-2242.
+You may also file a complaint with the US Department of Health and Human Services.